harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D65
 Contnued working on Secrets-App for Authentication Practice.
 Added Level 2 Authentication using Data Encryption and Level 3 Authentication using Hashing.

+### R1D66
+Contnued working on Secrets-App for Authentication Practice.
+Added Level 4 Authentication using Bcrypt based Hashing and Salting of Passwords.